-D. Water Quality Monitoring Requirements
+III.D.
+Water Quality Monitoring Requirements

-LUP dischargers shall collect samples of discharges, based on their LUP Type, in accordance with Table 3 below, to monitor water quality and assess compliance with the requirements of this General Permit.
-Samplers shall be the QSD, QSP, or be trained by the QSP.
+Linear project dischargers shall collect samples of discharges, based on their Risk Type, in accordance with Table 3 and the requirements below, to monitor water quality and assess compliance with the requirements of this General Permit.
+Samplers shall be the Qualified SWPPP Developer, Qualified SWPPP Practitioner, or be trained by the Qualified SWPPP Practitioner.

 Table 3 – Sample Collection Schedule